 Resident Case Submission

 Resident case presentations are an integral part of each PDA Annual Meeting as they showcase future leaders in the field of dermatology.
-The 2017 Resident Case Symposium will take place over four days of our 69th Annual Meeting, to be held August 17-20 in San Francisco, California.
+The 2018 Resident Case Symposium will take place over four days of our 70th Annual Meeting, to be held August 2-5 in Cabo San Lucas, Mexico.
 Don't miss your chance to compete against residents from other programs, gain experience as a presenter and educator and interact with prominent dermatologists who are also meeting faculty.